 Hypothesis

-H1: The mean posttest knowledge score is significantly different from the mean pretest knowledge score of paediatric staff nurse regarding application of New Ballard score in preterm newborn at 0.05 level of significance.
+H1: The mean posttest knowledge score is significantly different from the mean pretest knowledge score of pediatric staff nurse regarding application of New Ballard score in preterm newborn at 0.05 level of significance.

-H2: There is no significant difference in the mean posttest knowledge scores from the mean pretest knowledge scores of paediatric staff nurse regarding application of New Ballard score in newborn at 0.05 level of significance.
+H2: There is no significant difference in the mean posttest knowledge scores from the mean pretest knowledge scores of pediatric staff nurse regarding application of New Ballard score in newborn at 0.05 level of significance.

 MATERIALS AND METHODS

 A Quantitative approach with quasi experimental research design (one group pretest posttest design) was adopted to achieve the objectives.
 The Sample were selected by using convenience sampling technique.
 The study included pediatric staff nurses who had the ability to read and understand either Malayalam or English, expressed their willingness to participate, and were present during the data collection period.
-After getting ethical clearance from institutional Review Board, Permission to conduct the study was obtained from head of the department of paediatrics.
-The investigator, obtained their informed written consent from the subject.
-The researcher explained the nature of the study and the guidelines to complete the tool in a detailed manner to each subjects individually and assured the confidentiality of their identity and responses.
-After establishing a healthy rapport with the subjects the structured questionnaire was given to collect the personal data and knowledge among application of new Ballard score.
+After getting ethical clearance from institutional Review Board, Permission to conduct the study was obtained from head of the department of pediatrics.
+The investigator, obtained their informed written consent from the participant.
+The researcher explained the nature of the study and the guidelines to complete the tool in a detailed manner to each participants individually and assured the confidentiality of their identity and responses.
+After establishing a healthy rapport with the participants the structured questionnaire was given to collect the personal data and knowledge among application of new Ballard score.
 Following the pretest, a structured teaching program was conducted for 30 minutes.
 Any questions or concerns raised by the participants were addressed.
 The posttest was administered using the same tool two weeks later.
 The data collection process was terminated after thanking the respondents for their cooperation.

 The tool used for the study was a structured questionnaire It comprised of two sections:

-Section A: Socio demographic data It consisted of 6 items describing the socio demographic variables of paediatric staff nurse such as age, educational status, sex, gender, year of experience in neonatal unit and source of health information regarding new ballad score.
+Section A: Socio demographic data It consisted of 6 items describing the socio demographic variables of pediatric staff nurse such as age, educational status, sex, gender, year of experience in neonatal unit and source of health information regarding new ballad score.

 Section B: Survey on pediatric staff nurses’ familiarity with the application of the New Ballard’s Score.
 The survey comprises 20 questions designed to evaluate the level of understanding regarding the use of the New Ballard’s Score among pediatric staff nurses.
-Each correct answer carries 1 mark, wrong answer carries zero mark and the total score will be 20.
-Based on the percentage of total marks obtained for knowledge questionnaire they are categorized as excellent (76–100%), good (51–75%), average (26–50%) and poor (0–25%) the categorization was done as follows in Table 1.
+Each correct answer carries 1-mark, wrong answer carries zero mark and the total score will be 20.
+Based on the percentage of total marks obtained for knowledge questionnaire they are categorized as excellent (76%–100%), good (51%–75%), average (26%–50%) and poor (0%–25%) the categorization was done as follows in Table 1.

 RESULT